A quick and easy baked feta appetizer bursting with bright, bold Mediterranean flavors.

 How to Make this Recipe

-Place a big chunk or two of feta on a baking dish, top with: cherry tomatoes, olives, fresh herbs, lemon, and garlic.
+Place a block or two of feta in a baking dish and top with surround it with cherry tomatoes, olives, fresh herbs, lemon, and garlic.
 Drizzle with olive oil.
-Pop in oven and your done.
+Pop in oven and you’re done.
+Bake until the tomatoes burst and the feta turns warm and creamy.

-No fancy cooking skills required and lots of fancy flavors to be enjoyed.
-Done and done!
+No fancy cooking skills required and lots of fancy, bold Mediterranean flavors to be enjoyed.

-I left the measurements slightly loose, as it’s an add-as-many-olives-and-cherry-tomatoes-as you-want type of situation.
+The measurements are intentionally flexi, as it’s an add-as-many-olives-and-cherry-tomatoes-as you-want type of situation.

-Note: If you’re vegan/dairy-free: simply omit the feta skip the feta
+Note: If you’re vegan/dairy-free: simply omit the feta.

 Motto all summer long: all the colorful tomatoes all the time!